Learn about our Team

 Patricia Ypma (London office)

-Patricia set up Spark Legal Network in 2011 to respond to the need for a European legal network offering solutions on cross-border legal issues.
-Patricia has an LLB (2000) and an LLM (2001) in Law at the University of Amsterdam, complemented by studies (French law and International law) at the Université de Paris 1 Panthéon-Sorbonne in Paris.
-She has worked in various legal research and advising roles specialising in European law and headed the European team of legal editors at Caselex, the online legal publisher for national case law interpreting EU law.
-Apart from leading the team and being responsible for the strategic direction of spark, Patricia has led/leads studies in the area of European public procurement, key enabling technologies, cloud computing, data location restrictions, energy efficiency, free movement and market access and data protection.
+Patricia set up Spark Legal Network in 2011, responding to the need for a European legal expert network offering solutions on cross-border legal issues.
+Patricia has an LLB (2000) and an LLM (2001) in Law at the University of Amsterdam, complemented by studies (International and French law) at the Université de Paris 1 Panthéon-Sorbonne in Paris.
+She has worked in various legal research and advising roles specialising in European law.
+Apart from leading the team and being responsible for the strategic direction of spark, Patricia has led/leads studies in a variety of areas, such as European public procurement, key enabling technologies, cloud computing, data location restrictions, energy efficiency, free movement and market access, data protection, competition, state aid and blockchain.
 She speaks Dutch, English, French and Italian.

 Peter McNally (Brussels office)